 The dish antennas were the most “cool” part of this whole setup.
 I used the TP-LINK ANT2424B units.
 Honestly, they are overkill for the distance we needed.
 I didn’t realize that they were quite so large when I bought them, and they are actually good for up to 5 miles.
 But it was a learning experience and I know that I can make them work now.
 The antennas use a standard large coax N connector, and the routers use a tiny SMA connector, so I bought 40ft antenna cables and 2 of the short N to SMA connectors.
 The main thing I didn’t like about the antennas were how they connect to the mounting mast with a single U-bracket that also controls the angle of the antenna.
 Having the mount separate from the angle control would have made my installation a LOT easier.
 I weatherproofed the connection from the antenna to the cable with rubber tape and electrician tape.

 I asked our plumbers for parts for the mounting mast and assembled those.
 One building is mostly sheet-metal, but has a wooden frame that I was able to use when mounting the mast.
 The other building had a handy wooden light-pole outside and I mounted to that.
 I used 5/16″ lag bolts.
 A carpenter once told me to not use 1/4 lags because they break a lot easier, in his experience.
-I used an impact wrench to drive them and it worked really well.
+I used an impact driver to drive them and it worked really well.
 On one building I drilled tap holes first and on the light-pole I just drove them in, on advice of another carpenter.
 I was up on a man-lift, so anything that made the job easier in that small space was welcome.

 Each antenna also has an inline surge suppressor unit with a grounding attachment near the antenna pigtail (purchased separately).
 I ran a 10AWG grounding cable with each antenna cable and attached those to the electrical ground cable on each building.